 If you’re not comfortable trimming your Black Labradoodle’s nails, take them to a groomer or veterinarian.
 They can trim the nails for you.

 How to clean your Black Labradoodle’s ears

 Cleaning your Black Labradoodle’s ears is important for their overall health.
 Ear infections are common in dogs and can be painful.
 Start by getting your Black Labradoodle used to having you handle their ears.
 Gently lift their ears and rub your fingers along the inside.

 Once they’re comfortable with this, you can start cleaning their ears.
 Use a dog-specific ear cleaner and apply it to a cotton ball.
 Gently wipe the inside of their ears, being careful not to insert the cotton ball into their ear canal.
 You should clean your Black Labradoodle’s ears once a week.

 If you notice your Black Labradoodle scratching their ears or shaking their head, this may be a sign of an ear infection.
-Take them to the veterinarian so they can be treated.

 Pros of a Black Labradoodle